stefan-grobler42/timberflow/replit.md

 - **Enhanced Data Grid System**: Universal enterprise-grade data grid component with sortable columns, column visibility control, multi-select functionality, Excel export, persistent column resizing, auto-fit functionality, and Millennium branding - established as system-wide standard for all modules
 - **Centralized System Defaults**: Created `system/defaults.js` as central configuration for all core functionality (grids, lookups, maps, auto-save, validation) - single point of control for system-wide changes without module rewrites
 - **Stock Module Removal and Placeholder Implementation**: Completely removed the stock management module as requested by user and replaced with a placeholder component showing "Coming Soon" message for future development.
 All stock-related files, database tables, API endpoints, and component references have been removed or replaced with placeholder implementations.
+- **Modular Architecture Implementation**: Complete restructure to modular system with independent components:
+  - **SystemSidebar**: Centralized navigation component with dynamic module loading and state persistence
+  - **SystemGrid**: Universal enterprise data grid with sorting, filtering, pagination, and export capabilities
+  - **SystemLookup**: Searchable lookup fields with keyboard navigation and caching
+  - **SystemLocation**: Address fields with Google Maps integration, GPS positioning, and interactive mapping
+  - **ModuleManager**: Centralized module loading and navigation system preventing component interdependencies
+  - **Independent Module Design**: Each module lives in separate files and can be modified without affecting other system components

 ## Module Structure